Let’s Consider Speculating About the Future

 Off the Wall Fashion

-More Ideas Out of My Overly Fertile Imagination
+More Speculating Out of My Overly Fertile Imagination

 Cars could be six stories tall.
 Communications could be facilitated with chewing gum.
 Maybe you vote telepathically.
 The sky, as always, is the limit.